 Conclusion

-Where people look is incredibly important because it affects what they learn, what they do, and what they buy.
+Where people look shapes what they learn, what they do, and what they buy.
+Earn the first look with clarity, guide the next look with hierarchy, and make the final look an easy “yes.”
 A look precedes a click.